 Prep Program If your child turns 3 by December 31st of the Program Year

 Scholars/Kinder Program If your child turns 4 by December 31st of the Program Year

-Afterschool Learning Program If your child is in Grades 1-3, they would be eligible for our Afterschool Learning Program that enhances Math and Literacy Skills.
+Afterschool Learning Program (coming soon) If your child is in Grades 1-3, they would be eligible for our Afterschool Learning Program that enhances Math and Literacy Skills.

 Let us know if you have any questions.

 We are experts in providing your child with an age-appropriate structured early learning education.

 Our staffing includes teachers who have a different set of skills and training than your typical daycare staff.